 Make an enquiry

 PhD, BSc (Hons) Occupational Therapy, PGC Clinical Research, Full Member of Expert Witness Institute (MEWI)

 In 2012 I became the first Occupational Therapist to graduate from Newcastle School of medicine with a PhD ‘Exploring the function of people with liver disease’ and became a British College of Occupational Therapy Merit Award winner for contribution to Occupational Therapy in 2013.
-I am published in international therapy and medical journals for my research in long term conditions, fatigue, pain and functional ability.
+I am published in international therapy and medical journals for my research in long term conditions, fatigue, cognition and functional abilities.

-I undertake work for the National Institute of Health Research as a National Project Lead, strategising and implementing clinical research initiatives throughout local Clinical Research Network, NHS Trusts and partner organisations.
+I have experience leading National priority projects for the National Institute of Health Research, strategising and implementing clinical research initiatives throughout local Clinical Research Networks, NHS Trusts and partner organisations.
 I continue to undertake work with the NHS and their academic partners.

-I am also an independent practitioner working with both children and adults.
-I frequently carry out vocational assessments of clients who have suffered an injury or live with a long term condition and provide therapeutic interventions to clients in the community with complex physical and cognitive disabilities.
+I am an independent practitioner working with both children and adults.
+I frequently carry out assessments of clients who have suffered an injury or live with a long term condition and provide therapeutic interventions to clients in the community with complex physical and cognitive disabilities, and sensory needs.

 I work with various charities providing functional assessment for their beneficiaries, advising equipment, adaptation, seating and electric powered vehicles.